carnager/clerk/README.md

 Being written completely functional means, every option is accessible Some example arguments have been added. e.g:
-`clerk -rs` will play random songs.
+`clerk --random track` will play random songs.

 see `clerk -h` for all default arguments.